seandstewart/bardly/bardly/plays/histories/henry-iv-part-2/11-player.md

 Yea, an't please you.

 **FALSTAFF**
 'Tis the more time thou wert used.

-**SHALLOW**
-Ha, ha, ha! most excellent, i' faith!
-Things that
-are mouldy lack use: very singular good! in faith,
-well said, Sir John, very well said.

-**FALSTAFF**
 Prick him.

 **MOULDY**
 I was pricked well enough before, an you could have